decred-proposals/mainnet/aea224a561cfed183f514a9ac700d68ba8a6c71dfbee71208fb9bff5fffab51d/1/payload/index.md

 ### This Proposal
 Estimated the planning work will cost between USD 600 and 1000 to complete.
 ### Full Project
-Estimated the subsequent phases (second proposal required) will cost between USD 10000 and 20000 to complete.
+The subsequent phases (second proposal required) are roughly estimated cost between USD 10000 and 20000 to complete.